hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 ![](/assets/job-checkout.png)

-Give full details of your job (and upload any files) in the 1-step checkout even if you have already talked to the Seller in a pre-purchase chat.
+<span class="green">Give full details of your job (and upload any files) in the 1-step checkout even if you have already talked to the Seller in a pre-purchase chat.</span>

 ![](/assets/job-details.png)